svetlana-soboleva/fullStackRecipeApp/README.md

 Recipes: Browse a collection of recipes with detailed instructions and ingredients.
 Categories: Organize recipes into categories for easy navigation.
 Users: Create an account, log in, and contribute recipes to the community.
+User Profile: Share your culinary journey by crafting a personalized user profile with information about yourself.

 ## Technology Stack

 TypeORM: Utilizes various relationships (ManyToOne, OneToMany) to model complex database relationships.
 Express.js: A backend framework for handling HTTP requests.
 TRPC (Typed RPC): A typed RPC library used for communication between the client and server.
-Database: Implements a relational database to store recipes, users, categories.
+Database: Implements a relational database to store recipes, users, categories, user profiles, comments.

 ## Getting Started